vstoykovbg/make-random-seed/README.md

 make_random_seed.pl
 ===================

 Make random seed (random list of words).
+The program will ask first which word list should be used (Electrum 1.x or BIP39).
+If you select BIP39 word list, the program will ask how many random words should be chosen.
+If you select Electrum 1.x word list, the program will choose 12 random words.

-The program will ask 12 times for 7 dice rolls and random string.
+For every random word, the program will ask for 7 dice rolls and random string.

 You need to install `Math::Random::Secure` and `Crypt::Random` first: